-As always, there is a price to pay.
-The cost of living is very high – rents, fuel supplies and so on, and there are ever-increasing traffic jams.
-Not everyone is keen to preserve Kurdish heritage, which is threatened by the new wave of modernisation.
-The amazing covered market selling everything from fabrics and jewellery to cheese made from sheep’s milk was described as ‘full of rubbish’ by Nizar Hana, who is convinced stall-holders should move into his giant mall.
-The freedom of movement in the city is, at first, a tonic after the wearying security restrictions which prevail in the rest of Iraq.
+The freedom of movement and the nonchalant Dubai-ish atmosphere in the more modern parts of the city is, at first, a tonic after the wearying security restrictions which prevail in the rest of Iraq.
 But travellers have to decide for themselves whether the attraction of a large, modern city is what they are looking for in Kurdistan.

 What to see and do

 Located in the centre of the old city, this vast citadel covers an area of 102,000m2.
 It is a round construction built upon a 26m-high tel, a historic mound of many layers of historical settlements dating from ancient times.

 The first village was established here around the 6th millennium BC and has been continually inhabited ever since.
 The citadel has seen the reign of many historic civilisations, including Sumerian, Akkadian, Babylonian and Assyrian.
 Other powers, including the Achaemenids, Greek, Parthians, Seljuks, and Sassanids, also dominated the citadel before it was finally conquered by the Ottomans.